-As an university student, you will be charged fees for the course/s you study.
-These fees will vary according to the courses you enrol in and whether you are a Commonwealth supported or fee-paying Cross-institutional student, or a Visiting student (fee paying), as advised in your letter of offer.
+As a university student, you will be charged fees for the course/s you study.
+These fees will vary according to the courses you enrol in and whether you are a Commonwealth supported or fee-paying Cross-institutional student, or a Visiting student (fee paying), as advised in your offer email.
 Refer to what will I pay? for more information.

 Cross-institutional student fees